v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 The EntityAdmin Subclass
 ========================

-We have to tell Camelot about our entities, so they show up in the :abbr:`GUI`.
+We have to tell Camelot about our entities, so they show up in the :abbr:`GUI (Graphical User Interface)`.
 This is one of the purposes of :class:`camelot.admin.entity_admin.EntityAdmin` subclasses.
 After adding the ``EntityAdmin`` subclass, our ``Movie`` class now looks like this::